KomodoPlatform/dPoW/doc/bible.md

 For each hour of uptime with the correct version, Notary Nodes will receive 0.2 points to their season score.

-Simple scripts to assist operators in setting up their seed node and keeping it up to date whenever update announcements are broadcast will be provided prior to the start of Season 6.
+Simple scripts to assist operators in setting up their seed node and keeping it up to date whenever update announcements are available at https://github.com/smk762/nn_mm2_seed

 ### Developer Nodes:

 Eight Nodes are reserved for the Komodo team for mining and experimental, debugging, or research operations, which include the usage of custom and experimental core code.
+In some circumstances, non-DEV nodes could be assigned to participate in developer or security related tasks.
+Selection of these nodes will be based on operator experience, skillset and task specific requirements.
+With respect to ensuring dPoW remains operational, there is a limit of 4 nodes eligible for this assignment.
+Participation is voluntary.
+Operators who consent will receive no benefit to their score for their involvement, and accept the risk of losing potential end of season top 5 rank benefits if their score suffers as a result of participating.

 ### Hunting Unclaimed Rewards: